 ZigBee good, but not perfect fit for industrial applications

-ZigBee is flexible enough to satisfy a wide range of applications, but manufacturers should look beyond it.
-This for more radio frequency agility, edge devices with high network reliability, and other advanced services that benefit industrial devices and systems, according to a new strategy report from ARC Advisory Group (www.
+Dedham, MA —ZigBee is flexible enough to satisfy a wide range of applications, but manufacturers should look beyond for more radio frequency agility, edge devices with high network reliability, and other advanced services that benefit industrial devices and systems, according to a new strategy report from ARC Advisory Group .

-According to ARC, developers of products and solutions for industry are now choosing from among several wireless technologies, but only IEEE 802.15.4 has the very low-power consumption required by long-lived battery-powered industrial products.
-Most applications will use at least some battery-powered devices, raising the question "to ZigBee or not to ZigBee?"
+According to the ARC Advisory Group, developers of products and solutions for industry are now choosing from among several wireless technologies, but only IEEE 802.15.4 has the very low power consumption required by long-lived battery-powered industrial products.
+Most industrial applications will use at least some battery-powered devices, raising the question “to ZigBee or not to ZigBee?”